mdenko/March_Madness/README.md

 (3) Trained a Gradient Boosting Algorithm on past tournament results

-(4) Used trained model to predict the win probility of each potential game in the 2021 tournament
+(4) Used trained model to predict the win probability of each potential game in the 2021 tournament

 (5) Plotted results in bracket